guiferviz/nn_painting_tensorflow/README.md

 Example in action
 -----------------

-Here are two gifs that show what it is seen when you execute the `main.py` file.
+Here are two gifs that show what it is seen when you execute the `main.py` file with some of the sample input files (sample images are under the `input` directory).

 ![Rainbow painting](output/rainbow.gif)